websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

     STARTED com.acme.f5d5.web_1.0.0 [1017]
     ```

    The example portlet module is deployed.
-When you add it to a page, you'll see it's a simple portlet with one button:
+When you add it to a page, it's a simple portlet with one button:

 ![The portlet has one button that opens the Item Selector.](./images/02.png)

-Click the _Select_ button and the Item Selector appears:
+1. Click the _Select_ button and the Item Selector appears:

 ![The Item Selector shows items that can be selected by checking the box.](./images/03.png)

-Select an item and that item's value appears in a JavaScript alert box.
+1. Select an item and that item's value appears in a JavaScript alert box.
 Since this Item Selector selects Roles, the value is the primary key of the Role selected.

 Now you can see how this works.